 What are the alternative design options?

-The solution to using gradient designs on colored DTG products is to use halftone gradients, consisting of individual colored dots instead of one seamless color tone that gradually fades.
+The solution to using transparent gradient designs on colored DTG products is to use halftone gradients, consisting of individual opaque dots.

-Here’s an example of a halftone gradient (on the left):
+Here’s a comparison of a halftone gradient (on the left) and a transparent gradient: